cognusion/go-jar/README.md

 **Use the *lts1* branch if you need stability.**

-### Pre-1.8.0
+### Pre-2.0.0

+**Use the *lts1* branch if you need stability.**

 Code released since the *v1.7.x* tagged release is especially ***under-tested***.
 The deprecation of AWS SDK v1 strongly encouraged an update to AWS SDK v2, which was non-trivial.
-That upgrade required updates of numerous other subsystems, not the least of which was TUS, which itself was a v1->v2 update. **BOTH AWS and TUS subsystems are *under-tested* until *v1.8.0* is released.** The tests for TUS also quazi-required using a different client for the testing, which is also less-than-known to us.
+That upgrade required updates of numerous other subsystems, not the least of which was TUS, which itself was a v1->v2 update. **BOTH AWS and TUS subsystems are *under-tested* until *v2.0.0* is released.** The tests for TUS also quazi-required using a different client for the testing, which is also less-than-known to us.

-Yes, this probably should have waited for *go-jar@v2* but that's another matter.
-All but one of the API changes are only used very internally.
-Modules that rely on *aws/* will need to be updated. **Use the *lts1* branch if you need stability.**

 All tests are **passing**.

 **Use the *lts1* branch if you need stability.**

-##Grinder
+#### What about v1.8.0?

+There will be more *v1* releases for fixes, but the massive changes required to migrate to AWS SDK v2, TUS v2, etc. have made it untenable to safely release that into the v1 ecosystem.
+Commits since *v1.7* will trend towards *v2*.

+**Use the *lts1* branch if you need stability.**

+## Grinder
 The load-generator tool included with JAR has been separated and expanded at [grinder](https://github.com/cognusion/grinder/).
-For compatibility, the older version is still in *cmd/grinder*.